Adding lab actions to a course in Course Manager by Skytap

 • If Application is set to SSH, the Virtual Browser uses AutoSSH to persistently try SSH connections.

-• Application displays in the Result Data field on the lab end user's Activity page and the Last Result Data field on the event Activity Summary page after the Virtual Browser responds to the connection request.
+• Application displays in the Activity Data field on the lab end user's Activity page and the event Activity Summary page.

 Destination